 - Shelter: Care teams can use HUD’s Find Shelter tool to find housing, shelter, health care, and clothing resources in communities across the country.

-- Conditions: HUD sets quality standard for all public housing, a HUD-funded properties and Section 8 voucher residences.
-Care teams can help residents request an inspection using the HUD process.
+- Conditions: HUD sets quality standards for all public housing, HUD-funded properties and Section 8 voucher residences.
+Care teams can help residents request an inspection.

 - IPV Survivors: VAWA offers protections to survivors of domestic and sexual violence who live in federally assisted housing.
 Care teams can share information about these rights and how to assert them.